IGP eulogizes late DIG Johnson

 “Gladly while on this earthly sojourn, he was able to make a difference in lives of people, as a teacher, parent, a Policeman and a Nigerian.
 His warmth and kindness will leave a legacy for generations unborn”, the IGP stated.

-In his Message entitled: “Better is the end with Christ than the beginning”, Rev. Mikailu Artimas Atiku, said all human beings have a beginning and the end.
+In his Message entittled: “Better is the end with Christ than the beginning”, Rev. Mikailu Artimas Atiku, said all human beings have a beginning and the end.

 “Your end can correct the beginning; death is the end of each person on earth”, he said.